Observer-based Leader-following Consensus for Positive Multi-agent Systems Over Time-varying Graphs: Preliminary

 Consider the following linear discrete-time system:

-where $x$ is the $n$-dimensional state vector, $u$ is the $p$-dimensional control input, and $y$ is an $l$-dimensional output vector.
+where $x$ is the $n$-dimensional state vector, $u$ is the $p$-dimensional control input, and $y$ is the $l$-dimensional output vector.
 Here, $A(k),\,B(k),\,C(k)$ are time-varying system matrices with compatible dimensions.
-We say this system is (internally) positive if for any nonnegative initial condition $x(0)$ and any nonnegative input $u(0),\,u(1),\,\dots $, it holds that $x(k)\geq 0$ and $y(k)\geq 0$ for $k>0$.
-For constant matrices $A,\,B,\,C$, we say the pair $(A,\,B)$ is positively stabilizable if there exists a gain matrix $K\in R^{n\times p}$ such that $A+BK$ is nonnegative and Schur.
-The system is said to be positively detectable if the pair $(A^\top,\, C^\top)$ is positively stabilizable.
+System \eqref{sys:def} is said to be (internally) positive if for any nonnegative initial condition $x(0)$ and any nonnegative input $u(0),\,u(1),\,\dots $, it holds that $x(k)\geq {\bf 0}$ and $y(k)\geq {\bf 0}$ for $k\in \Z_+$.
+For constant matrices $A,\,B,\,C$, we say the pair $(A,\,B)$ is positively stabilizable if there exists a gain matrix $K\in {\mathbb R}^{n\times p}$ such that $A+BK$ is nonnegative and Schur stable.
+This system is said to be positively detectable if the pair $(A^\top,\, C^\top)$ is positively stabilizable.

-The following lemma is a discrete-time counterpart of Lemma {\rm VIII.1} in Angeli and Sontag \cite{angeli2003monotone} which can be practically established.
-We omit its proof to save space. \begin{lem} System \eqref{sys:def} is positive if and only if the matrices $A(k),\,B(k),\,C(k)$ are nonnegative for any $k=0,\,1,\,\dots$. \end{lem}
+The following lemma is a discrete-time counterpart of Lemma {\rm VIII.1} in \cite{angeli2003monotone}, which can be practically established.
+We omit its proof to save space. \begin{lem} System \eqref{sys:def} is positive if and only if the matrices $A(k),\,B(k),\,C(k)$ are nonnegative for any $k\in \Z_+$. \end{lem}